dmhink12/dmhink12.github.io/index.md

 - Study of quantitative techniques used in managerial decision-making.
 -	Data collection, descriptive statistics, probability theory, and statistical inferential procedures.
 -	Study of linear regression and correlation analysis, forecasting, mathematical modeling, and network models.
--	Data mining project that involved tagging safety hazards within kitchen countertop appliances and hardware tools
+-	Data mining project that involved tagging safety hazards within kitchen countertop appliances and hardware tools.

 **_Intro to Programming Java_**
 -	Introduction to object oriented programming using Java language.
 -	Fundamental concepts underlying programming and software solutions to many problems.
--	Structured data, statement sequencing, logic control, classes, objects, methods, instantiation of classes, sending messages to objects
+-	Structured data, statement sequencing, logic control, classes, objects, methods, instantiation of classes, sending messages to objects.

 **_Intro to Software Design_**
 -	Fundamental concepts of programming from an object-oriented perspective.
 -	Basic software engineering principles and programming skills using Java.
 -	Simple data types, control structures, array and string data structures, basic algorithms, testing and debugging.
--	Modeling and problem-solving skills applicable to programming at this level
+-	Modeling and problem-solving skills applicable to programming at this level.

 ## Work Experience
 **Production Tech**